Flawless Physio Logo

 by James McCormack

 An Os Peroneum is an accessory bone found in the Peroneus Longus Tendon on the outer aspect of the midfoot of approximately 20-30% of the population.
-There is no known mechanical benefit of this extra bone, and in most instances, people go their whole life without knowing they have an Os Peroneum.
+There is no known mechanical benefit of this extra bone, and in most instances, people go their whole lives without knowing they have an Os Peroneum.
 However, if the Os Peroneum becomes overloaded or direct stress is placed on it, it can become inflamed and lead to Os Peroneum Syndrome.

 Location of Os Peroneum Diagram